kanade-k-1228/ruverta/README.md

 Generate Verilog with `.verilog()`.
 Since it returns `Vec<String>`, use `.join("\n")` to concatenate.

-> The API design is quite rough, so feel free to request anything~

 ## Extended API

 Extend the builder methods of Module to easily construct various circuits.